ilialyl/firefly/README.md

 - [x] Album art display for supported terminals (v0.7.0)
 - [x] UI overhaul (v0.7.0)
 - [x] Proper MPRIS control (v0.11.0)
-- [ ] A special session where you can control an existing session (queue tracks, etc.).
+- [ ] A special session where you can control an existing session (queue tracks, etc.). - don't expect this any time soon.

 ## Installation
 ### Windows and Linux